orcsgirls/SmartTrain/Scratch/TwoTrains/README.md

 ### `WagonExchange.sb3`

 Here two trains exchange a wagon.
-This exampele is adaptec from the [Intelino Python examples](https://github.com/intelino-code/intelino-trainlib-py-examples/tree/master/examples).
-The code is similar to the single train version except on completing the drop, the code signals the otehr train to pick it up.
+This exampele is adapted from the [Intelino Python examples](https://github.com/intelino-code/intelino-trainlib-py-examples/tree/master/examples).
+The code is similar to the single train version except on completing the drop, the code signals the other train to pick it up.
 Here is the track layout to run the example.

 <img src="https://github.com/orcsgirls/SmartTrain/blob/master/Scratch/TwoTrains/WagonExchange.png?raw=true" width="600">